 Solana is a decentralized blockchain built to enable scalable, user-friendly apps for the world.
-Solana is the fastest blockchain in the world and the fastest growing ecosystem in crypto.
+Solana aims to become the blockchain infrastucture for modern internet applications.

 Revenue over time (USD / week)